HaijiangYan/prob_GPT/README.md

-# arithmetic-GPT
+# probability-GPT

-We try to tune a nano GPT into a cognitive model with the synthetic arithmetic dataset.
+We try to tune a nano GPT into a cognitive model with the synthetic probability judgment dataset.